danielhq/connect-inject/README.md

 ==================
 connect middleware for adding any script to the response, this is a forked version of connect-livereload.

-This is a slightly modified version of [connect-livereload](https://github.com/intesso/connect-livereload) all the credits go to  the author.

 For further documentation refer to the author's repo [connect-livereload](https://github.com/intesso/connect-livereload).

 install